ahmadazd/drag_and_drop_submission_workflow/README.md

 to use the docker/singularity container, add the parameter : `with-docker [docker image]` or `-with-singularity [singularity/docker image file]`

+Image name : `enacontainers/ena_dragdrop_image`

+### NOTE: please make sure to install docker or singularity before using the image.

 files directory: contains the files to be submitted (contains four fastq files for testing)

 output directory : contains the metadata_submission outputs ((experimental_spreadsheet)) and log files